-Points that have been significantly updated from the BCSSA Return to Practice Guidelines (Phase 2: Transition Measures) are identified by the NEW symbol.
-BCSSA will continue to release updated guidelines as new recommendations for the sport sector are developed.
+Points that have been significantly updated from the September 2020 version of this document are identified by the NEW symbol.
+BCSSA will continue to release updated guidelines due to changes to sport sector guidelines and/or Orders of the Provincial Health Officer.